-This seminar organised by the International Food Policy Research Institute (IFPRI) will discuss the elements of a gender-sensitive COVID-19 response in agriculture and food security.
+This seminar organised by the International Food Policy Research Institute (IFPRI) discusses the elements of a gender-sensitive COVID-19 response in agriculture and food security.

-In addition, panellists will also present an emerging gender research agenda to inform future programmatic and policy responses.
+In addition, panellists present an emerging gender research agenda to inform future programmatic and policy responses.